Daizah/aws-cloud-journey/README.md

 # AWS Cloud Journey

 Documenting my path through cloud certification and into cloud architecture and technical project management.
-My goal is not just cloud literacy — it is to build deep expertise as an AWS Solutions Architect and eventually bridge the gap between strategic PM leadership and cloud infrastructure.
+My goal is not just cloud literacy; it is to build deep expertise as an AWS Solutions Architect and eventually bridge the gap between strategic PM leadership and cloud infrastructure.

 ---